iterative/dvc.org/content/docs/command-reference/exp/apply.md

 <abbr>parameters</abbr>, <abbr>metrics</abbr>, etc.) needed to reflect the
 experiment conditions and results in the workspace.

-This command is typically used after finding a target experiment with `dvc exp show` or `dvc exp diff`, and before committing it to Git (making it [persistent](/doc/user-guide/experiment-management#persistent-experiments)).
+This command is typically used after finding a target `experiment` with `dvc exp show` or `dvc exp diff`, and before committing it to Git (making it [persistent](/doc/user-guide/experiment-management#persistent-experiments)).

+Note that any [checkpoints](/doc/command-reference/exp/run#checkpoints) found in the `experiment` are not preserved when applying and committing it.

-Note that this command will fail if the current Git commit (`HEAD`) has changed from the time the `experiment` was run, or if changes in the
+⚠️ This command will fail if the current Git commit (`HEAD`) has changed from the time the experiment in question was run, or if changes in the
 <abbr>workspace</abbr> conflict with the desired experiment files.

 ## Options